Description

 'Risk measures typically quantify the downside risk, whereas the standard deviation (an example of a deviation risk measure) measures both the upside and downside risk.
 Specifically, downside risk in our definition is the semi-deviation, that is the standard deviation of all negative returns.'

-• The downside volatility over 5 years of Amplify Lithium & Battery Technology ETF is 23.1%, which is larger, thus worse compared to the benchmark SPY (15%) in the same period.
+• Looking at the downside volatility of 20.8% in the last 5 years of Amplify Lithium & Battery Technology ETF, we see it is relatively higher, thus worse in comparison to the benchmark SPY (12.2%)

 Sharpe: